futufeld/kmedoids/README.md

 ### Useful Types for Implementing the k-medoids Algorithm

-This section provides a brief overview of the `List` and `Tuple` types, which are both useful for implementing the algorithm, and describes functions useful for manipulating `List`s.
+This section provides a brief overview of the `List` and `Tuple` types, which are both useful for implementing the algorithm, and describes functions useful for manipulating values of type `List`.
 Each function has a purpose in the implementation of the k-medoid algorithm, if you choose to use it.
 This section ends with a 'warm-up' exercise that asks you to implement three functions that can also be useful in implementing k-medoids.

 ###  `List`